pdc540/se_project_todo-app/README.md

 Give a brief description of the project here.
 Feel free to give it a different name.

+This project is an application for creating a todo list of tasks to complete.
+Users can name the task they want to add and add a date for when they wish to complete.

 ## Functionality

 Give a more detailed explanation of the project and its functionality.